-- SAY The first sentence in the story is: The kids help outside. - SAY The second sentence should say: They water the plants. - SAY The word "plants" is missing from the story.
-Say the word "plants." - SAY Now write the word "plants."
+- SAY Question 1 - We are going to write a story together.
+The title of the story is "The Soccer Game."
+Some letters and words are missing from the story. - SAY The first sentence in the story is: Joey is playing on a field. - SAY The second sentence should say: He kicks the ball hard. - SAY The word "hard" is missing from the story. - Write the word "hard."
 Tell me what you would write.
 Tell me how to spell the word. - i Write the student's response in the braille Answer Book.

-- SAY Now it is your turn to write the end of the story.
-How should the story end? - SAY Tell me what you would write.
-For the sentence, tell me how to spell the words and where to use capital letters, periods, question marks, or commas.

-i Write the student's response in the braille Answer Book.
-In the Transcription Box, write the words the student said.
+- SAY Question 2 - Now it is your turn to write the end of the story.
+How should the story end?
+Write your sentence. - Tell me what you would write.
+For the sentence, tell me how to spell the words and where to use capital letters, periods, question marks, or commas. - i Write the student's response in the braille Answer Book.